Experiential Marketing Trends

 - Increases purchasing by existing customers: Existing customers are a captive base for any company to sustain a business.
 Also, it has been proven that retaining existing consumers is much cheaper than acquiring a new customer.
 It also may help bring lost customers back to the company’s fold.

-- Compensates for falling conversion from traditional advertising: Many companies have seen declining return on investment (ROI) in traditional advertising and hence look forward to experiential marketing trends to compensate a part of the loss.
+- Compensates for falling conversion from traditional advertising: Many companies have seen a declining return on investment (ROI) in conventional advertising and hence look forward to experiential marketing trends to compensate for a part of the loss.
 “TV advertising will be only a third as effective as it was in 1990 due to increased advertising costs and a dramatic reduction in viewing figures,” according to McKinsey and Co.

 - Increase interaction between company and consumer: In mass-market campaigns, the communication is uni-directional, but in experiential marketing trends, most often, the communication is one-to-one or in small groups that enable a better understanding of product features and clarification of concerns and doubts by consumers.